staillanibm/sttHelloWorld/README.md

 We have properties to:
 -   configure the Administrator password: user.Administrator.password
 -   configure the JDBC adapter connection: artConnection.sttHelloWorld.sttHelloWorld.eu.sttlab.connections.postgres.*
+-   configure the JDNI and JMS properties to connect to Universal Messaging
 -   set the value of the SERVER global variable: globalvariable.SERVER.value

 ##  Local deployment using docker compose